cfengine/documentation/reference/promise-types/commands.markdown

 tags: [reference, bundles, agent, commands, promises, promise types]
 ---

-Command *containment* allows you to make a `sandbox' around a command, to run it as a non-privileged user inside an isolated directory tree.
-CFEngine `modules` are commands that support a simple protocol (see below) in order to set additional variables and classes on execution from user defined code.
-Modules are intended for use as system probes rather than additional configuration promises.

-In CFEngine 3 commands and processes have been separated cleanly.
+Commands and [processes](reference-promise-types-processes.html) are separated cleanly.
 Restarting of processes must be coded as a separate command.
-This stricter type separation will allow more careful conflict analysis to be carried out.
+This stricter type separation allows for more careful conflict analysis to be carried out.

 ```cf3